York Buddhist Centre in an old three storey brick building. The venue for a guided meditation

 The main guidance followed the loving-kindness practice also known as metta bhavana It’s about love in the non romantic sense, and cultivating positive relationships.

 We were guided through the five stages, which focused on the relationship with yourself; a relationship with a good friend; a relationship with someone neutral; a relationship with someone you might be having difficulty with, and the final stage is bringing all of those relationships together.
-For each stage you’re guided to focus on loving feelings towards the different people and it will be different for everyone.
-Some people focus on internalised words and phrases, others use imagery in their mind for the guidance.

 5 coloured circles in a wall, each with a different Buddah in them.
 Part of the set up for a guided meditation